Welcome to today's edition of the Rush 24-7 podcast.

 As I keep saying, the news business is the one business where it is standard operating procedure that the customer is an idiot, is wrong, and doesn't know the first thing about what the business is doing.

-So if you have a complaint about your local newspaper, your local TV or radio station, their reaction is you're not sophisticated enough to understand.
+So if you have a complaint about your local newspaper, your local TV or radio station, their reaction is, you're not sophisticated enough to understand.

 Sort of like Obama and the way his elitist buddies look at the clingers in bitter America.

-They cling to God, they cling to church when they're unhappy, government's ignoring them and so forth.
+They cling to church when they're unhappy.

-Basically a bunch of unsophisticated rubes, is how the drive-by's in large number look at their own audiences.
+Basically, a bunch of unsophisticated rubes is how the drive-bys, in large number, look at their own audiences.

-And the audience is saying I don't care to read you anymore.
+And the audience is saying, I don't care to read you anymore.

-I don't need you.
+I don't need it.

 Your old hat.